 Upwork is one of the most reputed, popular websites for freelancing jobs in India.
 You can find work whether you are a new or a professional in the freelancing workspace – for any job category.

-On the Freelancer website, you might face some challenges getting your first one or two gigs, but your profile at the website starts building up, the frequency of work increase manifold.
+On the Freelancer website, you might face some challenges getting your first one or two gigs, but once your profile on the website starts building up, the frequency of work increases manifold.

 3. Fiverr